mamazary/Get-Latest-HTTP-Error-500/README.md

-# Get Latest HTTP Error 500
+# Get Latest 10 Minutes of HTTP Error 500
 This is a simple bash script to get HTTP Error 500 within last 10 minutes

 ## Step Breakdown